Doing Mediation Online? Read Our Tips From a Top Family Mediator

 Get in touch to find out how Mediate UK can help with your parenting or financial dispute, or with a divorce, separation or legal advice.

 WHAT YOU DO NOT NEED FOR ONLINE MEDIATION

 If conducted using Zoom, you will receive an emailed invite with a link to follow.
-If using FaceTime, WhatsApp video or Skype, the mediator will call you promptly at the set time.
+If using WhatsApp video or FaceTime (if available), the mediator will call you promptly at the set time.
 Please be ready.
 While you do not need to bring anything to this online MIAM, it can be helpful to prepare for it:

 - You will be asked about what you are hoping to achieve through mediation.
 What are your aims?

 - If you have specific outcomes that you want to achieve, discuss these with the family mediator.